Dulce-Engineering/rpc-buddy/README.md

 );
 ```

-In your browser code you can, straight away, make backend calls like so:
+In my browser code I can, straight away, make backend calls like so:
 ```javascript
 import someClass from "/clientUrl?class=someClass";